Student loan forgiveness panaceas target young people who are already in a tight financial position.

 If you have unfortunately been involved in a student loan scam, you can file a complaint with the U.S. Department of Education by calling them on 1-877-577-2575.
 You can also write to the U.S. Department of Education, FSA Ombudsman Group, P.O.
 Box 1843, Monticello, KY 42633.
 Complaints can also be submitted to the Department of Education online.

 In addition, if you are looking to recover stolen funds, contact MyChargeBack today for a free consultation.
-We are an American fund recovery firm with a global reach.
-Working with over 700 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.
+We are an American financial services firm with a global reach.
+Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.